 Wanko soba/ Iwate

 Wanko soba will be quite an experience for you.
-It is originally from Iwate prefecture and it is all you can eat style soba serving with small bowls.
-Once you finish it, servers will fill out your bowl instantly with encouraging chants.
-It is fun to count how many bowls you finished in the end.
-Top records are over 500 bowls of soba.
-You can break the record when you are in the area!
+It is originally from Iwate prefecture and it is a constant-serving style soba served with small bowls.
+Once you finish a bowl of soba, servers will fill out your bowl instantly with encouraging chants.
+It is fun to count how many bowls you finished in the end, the average is 60-80 bowls for men and 30-60 bowls for women.
+Top record is over 500 bowls of soba at the competition!
+How many do you think you can finish?

 Where to eat: Azumaya